-In Class 9, you have studied that in a democracy all power does not rest with any one organ of the government.
-An intelligent sharing of power among the legislature, executive and judiciary is very important for the design of democracy.
-In this chapter, the idea of power sharing is explained in detail, drawing parallels between the stories of Belgium and Sri Lanka.
-Also, you will learn the different forms of power sharing.
+In Class 9, you have studied that in a democracy all power does not rest with anyone organ of the government.
+An intelligent sharing of power among the legislature, executive and judiciary are very important for the design of democracy.
+In this chapter, the idea of power-sharing is explained in detail, drawing parallels between the stories of Belgium and Sri Lanka.
+Also, you will learn the different forms of power-sharing.

 Chapter 2: Federalism

 Federalism is a system of government in which power is divided between a central authority and various constituent units of the country.

 A federation has two levels of government.
 Both these levels of government enjoy their power independent of the other.